 Given Little Bear kept asking to “try out” grandma’s cards, I think she’ll be thrilled to discover her brothers made her a set of her own.

 Our second project was photo bookmarks.
-I saw a picture on Pinterest, but it only lead to an image, so I don’t know where to credit the original idea.
+I saw a picture on Pinterest, but it only led to an image, so I don’t know where to credit the original idea.

-I have found our homemade projects to be a fun way to focus some of the kids’ energy, while encouraging the excitement of gift giving.
-They are excited to be working on even more projects, and I hope we get them finished in time to share.
+I have found our homemade projects to be a fun way to focus some of the kids’ energy while encouraging the excitement of gift-giving.
+They are excitedly brainstorming more creative projects.